nfriedrich00/rimco/user_tests.md

 * Load the simulation image
 * Start the simulation container

-I prepared a docker image for the simulation container and shared the image as .tar.
+I prepared a docker image for the simulation container and shared the image as a .tar.
 First, load the image from the tar file and then start the container.

 ```bash
 docker load -i ros-simulation.tar